 I also learned in India that the digestive fire (agni) is responsible for much of our health and well-being.
 Devi questions the connection between eating disorders and overall well-being.
 “How much does it have to do with food, and how much does it have to do with feeling powerless?”

 Most of us feel powerless at times, Devi says.
-Unfortunately, that can result in abusing ourselves and others, in every sense of the word: Sexual, physical, verbal, mental.
+Unfortunately, that can result in abusing ourselves and others, in every sense of the word: Sexual, physical, verbal, and mental.

 “If you feel powerless, you’re going to go to someone else that’s less powerful.
 This fire has to be fed.
 If it’s not fed by food, it’ll be fed in other ways.
 Fire is great if it’s contained.”
 It can be devastating when it gets out of control, though.
-No wonder the emotion tied to this fire, is anger.
+No wonder the emotion tied to this fire is anger.
 “Fire is one of those things we want just right.
 Like in the Goldilocks tales,” adds Devi.

 Beyond the obvious digestive issues that get out of whack when our fire is not just right, it creates issues for the gall bladder, pancreas, and other organs.

 The heart chakra is an important one to me, as I feel we often need to try to open our heart chakra more.
-Anahatha represents the balance between sun and moon.
+Anahatha represents the balance between sun and the moon.
 The heart is the middle chakra, with three above and three below.
 “The heart chakra is the most vulnerable of all.
 If it has love, it opens.
 If it gets hurt, it closes.”
 The heart chakra governs the lungs, heart and circulatory system, and sense of touch.

 “As the fire gets stronger and stronger, it needs air, so it reaches up and depletes the heart chakra.
 This is why our major disease is heart disease, and autoimmune diseases, including cancer, AIDS, fibromyalgia, and MS.”